 If something surfaces, reach for the protocols first.
 If something feels significant and the protocols don't move it, reach out.

-Before you make any significant call - a conversation that matters, a decision that can't easily be reversed, a commitment with real weight - ask yourself one question:
+Before you make any significant call — a conversation that matters, a decision that can't easily be reversed — ask yourself one question:

 “Can I recall the last hour clearly?”